kborziak/MS-analysis/README.md

 # NGS analysis
-These scripts represent a sample of single cell RNA-seq data anaysis pipeline scripts.
+These scripts represent a sample of the single cell RNA-seq data anaysis pipeline scripts.

 The tophat_alignment.sh bash script performs a batch tophat allignment of fastq.gz files against the GRCh38 genome, after a quality check with FastQC and trimming using Trimmomatic.